 It’s no secret that the cherry blossom season is the best time to visit Japan.
 Known in the Japanese language as Sakura, these pink-and-white flowers burst open between March and May of every year, with a specific date that depends as much upon where you are in the archipelago as it does the relative warmth of the winter.
-Japanese people love cherry blossoms (sakura) so much that viewing them is considered a national past time.
+Japanese people love cherry blossoms (sakura) so much that viewing them is considered a national pastime.
 Millions of local tourists take to mountains and parks and temples all over the country each spring to enjoy Japanese Cherry Blossom Trees in addition to the throngs of foreigners who visit during this time.

 While cherry trees bloom all over Japan, many travels stick to popular locations like historical Kyoto, scenic Yoshino, and the castle towns of Himeji and Matsumoto.
 The underrated cherry blossom spots below are great for enjoying the magic of sakura without the huge crowds you’re probably expecting.